CanWest Air: History

-In 2015 Nor-Alta Aviation purchased Can-West Corporate Air Charters Ltd., which was founded in 1988, and served Wabasca, Slave Lake and Edmonton with medevac, private and executive charters.
+In 2015, Nor-Alta Aviation purchased Can-West Corporate Air Charters Ltd., which was founded in 1988, and served Wabasca, Slave Lake and Edmonton with medevac, private and executive charters.
 In late 2015 Nor-Alta Aviation took on the Can-West Corporate Air Charters Ltd name as part of its takeover.

-Prior to the end of 2015 Can-West Corporate Air Charters Ltd. secured the purchase of Meadow Air Ltd. and their fleet of Cessna 337's.
+Prior to the end of 2015, Can-West Corporate Air Charters Ltd. secured the purchase of Meadow Air Ltd. and their fleet of Cessna 337s.

-Can-West is now for sale for $20,000,000.
+Can-West is now for sale for $500,000,000.

 Destinations

 CanWest Air does not offer any scheduled air services.
 Frequent destinations for charter flights include the communities of the Little Red River Cree Nation, as well as Fort Chipewyan, Fort McMurray, Grande Prairie, Edmonton, and several fishing lodges and oil camps throughout northern Alberta.

 Fleet

-As of March 2024, CanWest Air has the following aircraft registered with Transport Canada:
+As of March 2024, CanWest Air had the following aircraft registered with Transport Canada: